Enedina A Robles, LCSW 25993

 6. Why are you not taking my insurance?

 I am currently pending approval to be added to several insurance panels.
-The entire process of credentialing and paneling with an insurance company can usually can take a minimum of four months.
+The entire process of credentialing and paneling with an insurance company can usually can take a minimum of four months, and some can take as much as 15 months to complete.
 If your insurance company is not listed on the Insurance 101 page, I am not applying or considering that insurance company at this time.
 Further, I have found that the extensive hours of weekly follow up with insurance companies remove me away from doing what I love best...working with individuals such as yourself or loved ones who need my attention.

 7. What do I do if I am ready to book an initial appointment with you?